-Long term care in a care home is very expensive, and can destroy your savings (including the equity in your property).
+Long-term care in a care home is very expensive, and can quickly erode your savings (including the equity in your property).

-It's a complex area, but if you are a home owner, with savings, and a reasonable pension, then if you (or your partner) need care (at home or in a care home) then it is likely that you will incur significant costs, whilst not getting much, if any, help from the State until your savings have been reduced.
+It's a complex area but, if you are a home owner with savings and a reasonable pension, then if you (or your partner) need care (at home or in a care home) it is likely that you will incur significant costs, whilst not getting much, if any, help from the State until your savings have been reduced.

-- Residential care costs vary a lot, but basic care (infirm, but otherwise OK) starts at around £300+ pw, rising as more medical and nursing needs arise.
+Residential care costs vary a lot, but basic care (for the infirm with no medical conditions) starts at around £300+ pw, rising as more medical and nursing needs arise.

-- If you live alone then your house is taken into account and you would be expected to sell and pay for your care.
+If you live alone then your house is taken into account and you would be expected to sell it to pay for your care.

-Long term care is a type of insurance designed to provide funds should the person need to go into a care centre, typically as a result of old age and its associated problems.
+Long-term care is a type of insurance designed to provide funds should the person need to go into a care home, typically as a result of old age and its associated problems.